Raleigh Town Center Mural - District Mural Program

 About the Artist

-A transitional moment for Boyd was when he was introduced to watercolors in Middle School, but because it didn’t have the texture he desired, he thickened the paint; realizing he could make art on his terms.
+A pivotal moment for Boyd was when he was introduced to watercolors in Middle School, but because it didn’t have the texture he desired, he thickened the paint; realizing he could make art on his terms.